alonitac/DevOpsBootcampUPES24/tutorials/github_actions_ci_cd.md

-# GitHub Actions and the simple CI/CD pipeline
+# GitHub Actions and the simple CD pipeline

 CI/CD (Continuous integration and continuous deployment) is a methodology which automates the deployment process of software project.
 You'll spend fairly amount of time in your studies to discuss this topic.
 But for now we want to achieve a simple outcome: